Disclaimer

 How Can You Help Your Great Dane Live Longer?

-There are many factors that can determine how long a great Dane lives.
-For example, the gender of the dog and their diet will influence how long they live.
-However, there are a number of things an owner can do to give their dog a healthy life and a longer life span.
+Many factors can determine how long a Great Dane lives.
+For example, the dog’s gender and diet will influence its lifespan.
+However, there are several things an owner can do to give their dog a healthy life and a longer life span.

 The best thing you can do to keep your Great Dane healthy for as long as possible is to ensure they have a healthy diet.
-Pay attention to what they eat and drink, not let them get too cold or too hot, and provide them with lots of exercise every day.
+Please pay attention to what they eat and drink, not let them get too cold or hot, and give them lots of daily exercise.

-One thing that you can do is to take them for regular walks.
-The more exercise they get, the healthier their heart will be, which will lead to them living longer.
-This is because exercise improves the blood flow in their body and reduces the risk of heart disease.
+One thing you can do is take them for regular walks.
+The more exercise they get, the healthier their heart will be, leading to longer life.
+This is because exercise improves blood flow and reduces the risk of heart disease.

 Prevent Your Dog From Developing Bloat